mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.35.0 ---
+    - `--interpolation-threshold` now applies as long as the display hz is an integer multiple of the video fps instead of only being limited to if the display hz and video fps were almost the same (i.e. an integer multiple of 1).
     - add the `--vo=gpu-next` video output driver, as well as the options `--allow-delayed-peak-detect`, `--builtin-scalers`, `--interpolation-preserve` `--lut`, `--lut-type`, `--image-lut`,